Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

     >**Note**: Transcript files are strictly formatted.
 Do not add an additional line, modify the file name (**audio.wav**) at the beginning of the line, or delete the tab character separating the filename from the following text.
 For more details refer to [audio + human-labeled transcript data](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#audio--human-labeled-transcript-data-for-testingtraining) in the Custom Speech documentation.

-1. Zip up the files and replace the original `testing/audio-and-trans.zip`.
+1. Zip up the two files `audio.wav` and `trans.txt` into a new zipped folder named `audio-and-trans.zip` and save it in the `testing` folder in your repo, replacing the original `testing/audio-and-trans.zip`.
 1. Add and commit the changes:

     ```bash